JR Motorsports: Car No. 7 history

 Justin Allgaier would be later announced to be the new driver of the No. 7 Chevy, bringing sponsorship from BRANDT.
 After finishing the 2016 season 3rd in the final standings while going winless, he picked up two wins at Phoenix and Chicagoland in 2017 en route to another 3rd-place finish in the standings.
 In 2018, Allgaier had a career-best season winning 5 races at Dover, Iowa, Road America, Mid-Ohio, and Indianapolis while also clinching the regular-season championship, but he ended up finishing seventh in the final standings after being eliminated in the round of 8.
 At the second-to-last race of the 2019 season at Phoenix, Allgaier had possibly been set to finish 2nd for the sixth time of the year until he suddenly witnessed race leader Christopher Bell getting flagged for speeding on pit road at the end of Stage 2, nabbing his 1st victory of the season and 3rd Championship 4 appearance in the last four years after leading 85 laps.
 He finished fourth in the final points standings after finishing fourteenth at Homestead.
 In 2020 Allgaier rebounded from a sluggish first half of the season to win three races at Dover and sweeping the Richmond races.
 He would make the final four and would finish second in points to Austin Cindric.
 In 2021 he won twice early in the season at Atlanta and Darlington and finished the season fifth in points.
 In 2022, Allgaier ended a 34-race winless streak at Darlington.
 He would also win at Nashville and New Hampshire.
 Allgaier finished the season third in the points standings.

 Allgaier started the 2023 season with a third place finish at Daytona.
 He scored his first win of the season at Charlotte.
 Allgaier beat Sheldon Creed by 0.005 seconds in double overtime at the Daytona night race.
 During the playoffs, he won at Bristol and Martinsville to make the Championship 4.
 Allgaier finished third at Phoenix and second in the points standings.

 Allgaier started the 2024 season with an eighth place finish at Daytona.
 On May 11, he dominated at Darlington, winning Stages 1 and 2 before taking the checkered flag.
 He scored his second win of the season at Michigan.
 Despite not winning a race during the playoffs, Allgaier stayed consistent enough to make the Championship 4.
 Allgaier finished second at Phoenix and claimed his first Xfinity Series championship.

 Allgaier started the 2025 season with an eighteenth place finish at Daytona.
 A month later, he scored back-to-back wins at Las Vegas and Homestead.

+Allgaier started the 2026 with a 2nd-place finish at Daytona.
+During the regular season, he won at Phoenix, Darlington, Nashville, Pocono, and Atlanta to become the regular season champion.